WVam/toolscript-docs/Basics.md

 There are 9 important syntax elements in AACS.
 1. **The semicolon**
-    Semicolons are used to finish instructions.
-They are required at the end of almost every instruction, save for a select few.
-If it is absent, the engine will skip the line and not execute the instruction.
+    Semicolons are used to finish Instructions.
+They are required at the end of almost every Instruction, save for a select few.
+If it is absent, the engine will skip the line and not execute the Instruction.

 2. **The Instruction header**
 	All Instructions except Branch Instructions follow the same syntax.